DanBradbury/github-actions.vim/README.md

-# GitHub Actions Vim Plugin
+# GitHub Actions for Vim

-`github-actions.vim` aims to mirror the functionality of the VSCode Actions extension and provides a convenient way to view and interact with GitHub Actions workflows directly in vim.
+`github-actions.vim` provides a convenient way to view and interact with GitHub Actions directly in vim.

 ![](https://github.com/user-attachments/assets/cdf45749-ff96-4921-9def-814cbee84e46)

 ---

 ## Requirements

-- Vim 8.0+ or Neovim.
+- Vim 9.0+ or Neovim.
 - The `gh` CLI tool must be installed and authenticated.
 You can install it from [GitHub CLI](https://cli.github.com/).

 ---